microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

     }
     ```

-* Use values from the HIMDS

-    Example commands to set variables:
+- Use values from the HIMDS.
+Below is an example commands to set variables:

     ```shell
     imds=$(curl -sSL -H Metadata:true http://localhost:40342/metadata/instance?api-version=2020-06-01)